jeremyjordan/ml-monitoring/README.md

 ## Deploy a model

-This repository includes an example ML server defined in `model/`.
-You can launch the server on Kubernetes by running:
+This repository includes an example REST service which exposes an ML model trained on the [UCI Wine Quality dataset](https://archive.ics.uci.edu/ml/datasets/wine+quality).

+You can launch the service on Kubernetes by running:

 ```
 kubectl apply -f kubernetes/models/